marc-shade/VIdeo-Transcription/README.md

-Here's a comprehensive `README.md` file for your `VideoTranscription` project.
-This document provides an overview, installation instructions, usage examples, and additional resources for potential contributors.

 # Video Transcription Agent 🎥

 A powerful video transcription and translation tool built using OpenAI's Whisper model, Google Translate, and a Streamlit-based interface.
 This project supports efficient client management, transcription of video files, and multi-language translation, providing users with a seamless workflow for converting video content to text.